zao/pyooz/README.md

 # pyooz
-Python bindings to the ooz decompressor. x64-only.
+Python bindings to the ooz decompressor.
+Supports at least x64 and ARM64 thanks to SIMDe.